 I only know that when I look in the mirror

 I like the man... .

 This 1967 song was Peter, Paul and Mary's biggest hit, but don't let the sweet folk sound fool you.
-As her taxi awaits, the narrator is at her sweetheart's door to bid him farewell.
-She's leaving for an indefinite period and wants for him to put his life on hold for her.
+(Or the fact that he's going off to war.)
+As the narrator's taxi awaits, he's at sweetheart's door to bid her farewell.
+He's leaving for an indefinite period and wants her to put her life on hold.
 And here's the real kicker: